 - Will it not be too strenuous for my child to develop in two languages at the same time?

-- Innatists say: learning to speak is more similar to learning to walk than it is to learning a school subject.
+- Innatists say: learning to speak is more similar to learning to walk than it is to learn a school subject.
 It comes naturally to a normal child because it is genetically programmed.
-American linguist, Noam Chomsky says a child does not come to the language learning task with a blank mind but has an innate disposition to learn language and this applies to any language.
+American linguist, Noam Chomsky says a child does not come to the language learning task with a blank mind but has an innate disposition to learn the language and this applies to any language.

 - Studies have also revealed that whilst different natural languages (ie. isiZulu, ChiShona, KiSwahili, English, Chinese) have different rules or grammars, they also have many qualities in common which are known as linguistic universals.
-These similarities therefore mean that the process of learning any natural language is quite similar.
+These similarities, therefore, mean that the process of learning any natural language is quite similar.

 - Chromsky refers to the child’s innate general language learning ability as the Language Acquisition Device (LAD).
 He claims that children have a blueprint in the brain that allows them to recognize the structure-dependence of language and to manipulate these structures.
 If a child has a properly functioning LAD then language will develop, regardless of the kinds of language experience the child is exposed to, as long as they are raised in an otherwise nurturing environment

 From these three reasons alone (and believe me there are plenty!), it becomes quite apparent that children are well able to cope with learning more than one language at the same time

 - Are there any other benefits (apart from cultural identity) that come from nurturing bilingualism in my child?

 There are social, linguistic and cognitive advantages to raising a child who is bilingual

 - Social skills.
 Bilingual children are able to interact with speakers of (at least) two languages and thus have direct access to two different cultures.
 This ability also increases their respect for different languages and cultures, resulting in individuals who are more embracing and tolerant of others.
 Being bilingual also has the advantage of increasing one’s marketability in the professional world.